Metamorphosis in the Classroom

 Transformations

 During a unit on symmetry, students examined radial symmetry in nature — looking at the lines, shapes, and patterns in flowers, snowflakes, and fruit.
-From there, students created mandala designs on coffee filter paper, utilizing various types of lines to construct patterns and geometric shapes.
+From there, students created mandala designs on coffee filters, utilizing various types of lines to construct patterns and geometric shapes.
 The final, transformative step – adding water to their work – dissolved the intricate details they had carefully constructed.
 This transformative process allowed students to observe their designs morph into something new altogether, mirroring the caterpillar's transformation into a butterfly.

 Teaching Staff